lf-/nix-doc/README.md

   but we handle pulling out the docs. (requires a fair refactor)
 * Fix the dedent again.
 We are eating indents we should not be eating e.g. in the example above.

+## Project information

+Everyone is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md) while participating in this project.